 Performance outcomes Acceptable outcomes Compliance

-requirement for additional vehicle parking.

 PO45 AO45 Not Applicable

-Development recognises the importance of and relationship between the marina, commercial and residential development in the Waterfront North sub-precinct, and includes measures to mitigate the impact of: (a) noise; No acceptable outcomes are prescribed.
+Development recognises the importance of and relationship between the marina, commercial and residential development in the Waterfront North sub-precinct, and includes measures to mitigate the impact of: (a) noise; (b) odour; No acceptable outcomes are prescribed.
 The application site is within Sub-precinct 1a.

-(b) odour;

 (c) hazardous materials;

 (d) waste and recyclable material storage.

 PO46 AO46 Not Applicable

 Formalised public spaces and pedestrian paths/areas on freehold land are made accessible to the public.
 No acceptable outcomes are prescribed.
 The application site is within Sub-precinct 1a.